-All centers are community focal points and principal sources of information, activities and opportunities related to aging.
-Centers are readily available to those who need services or those who have concerns for elderly parents, relatives, friends and neighbors.
-Senior Centers are the place in your community where you may obtain information, education, join fitness and health classes, enjoy recreational activities, share experiences and enjoy a delicious meal.
+All Senior Centers are community focal points and principal sources of information, activities and opportunities related to aging.
+Senior Centers are the place where you may obtain information, education, join fitness and health classes, enjoy recreational activities, share experiences and enjoy a delicious meal.
 Meet old friends.
 Make new ones!
-Choose from a wide variety of activities, classes and events.
 Please come and join us.
-The numbers for each center are listed below.
-For the center nearest you or to receive a current calendar, call (402) 441-7158.
+For the Senior Center nearest you, call 402) 441-7158.

-Meals & Activities: Most centers offer a delicious noon meal and variety of daily activities.
-Each Center has a menu and newsletter posted on its web page.
-All centers offer the same menu items.
-Reservations for lunch must be ordered by calling the center you wish to attend two days in advance to ensure that an adequate number of meals are prepared.
-The actual cost of the meal is approximately $5.75, however individuals over the age of sixty are asked to pay a suggested contribution of $4.
+Meals & Activities: Most Senior Centers offer a delicious noon meal and variety of daily activities.
+Each Senior Center has a menu and newsletter posted on its web page.
+All Senior Center offer the same menu items.
+Reservations for lunch must be ordered by calling the Senior Center you wish to attend two days in advance to ensure that an adequate number of meals are prepared.
+The actual cost of the meal is approximately $8, however individuals over the age of sixty are asked to pay a suggested contribution of $4.
 Individuals who are under sixty pay a fee of $8.
-Sack lunches to stay or go are also offered daily as a meal choice for those under age sixty at a fee of $8.
-Special holiday meals are also available and individuals over the age of sixty are asked to pay a suggested contribution of $5.
-Individuals who are under sixty pay a fee of $8.
-If transportation to and from the center is desired, you may reserve your transportation at the same time.
+Sack lunches (to stay or go) are also offered daily as a meal choice for those under age sixty at a fee of $8.
+Special holiday meals are also available and individuals over the age of sixty are asked to pay a suggested contribution of $6.
+Individuals who are under sixty pay a fee of $9.
+If transportation to and from the Senior Center is desired, you may reserve your transportation at the same time.
 Order Handy Meals for the holidays and weekends.
-You can also obtain information about free or low-cost food resources at the centers or by calling (402) 441-7158 for the center nearest you.
-Some centers may serve as distribution sites for various food programs.
+You can also obtain information about free or low-cost food resources at the Senior Center or by calling (402) 441-7158 for the Senior Center nearest you.
+Some Senior Center may serve as distribution sites for various food programs.